mhagenow01/FBFransac/README.md

-# FBFransac
+# FAMrec
-FBF-RANSAC is a RANSAC based method for finding an arbitrary mesh in a scene represented as a point cloud.
-Previous methods have looked at using a RANSAC-based method to identify a mesh pose within a scene.
-Our method differs as it:
+FAMrec is a medial-axis and ICP based method for recognizing an arbitrary mesh in a scene represented as a point cloud.

-* Pushes computing as much as possible to the mesh side which can be done as a one-time step
+We also have an implementation of Efficient RANSAC and FBF-RANSAC (another one of our methods) in sub-folders of the repository.

-* Hierarchically ...
+We have created some of our own mesh models, but also use the toolkit set (https://free3d.com/3d-model/toy-tool-kit-982573.html) available under a free personal use license and the Princeton ModelNet40 (https://modelnet.cs.princeton.edu/) for use in academic research only.
-* Face-based features rather than relying on similar sampling between a point cloud and a sampling of the mesh and normals
+All CAD models are under the ownership and copyright of the original authors.

 ### Required Packages